msobanjo/courseware/topics/groovy/syntax/README.md

 println person.getName()
 ```
 ### Omitting Parenthesis with Named Parameters
-Named parameters can be used whilst ommitting parenthesis:
+Named parameters can be used whilst omitting parenthesis:
 ```groovy
 myObject.myFunction param1: "First Parameter", param2: "Second Parameter"
 ```
 ## Tasks
-Here are some tasks to try out some of the syntax dicussed above.
+Here are some tasks to try out some of the syntax discussed above.
 For any of the tasks where you are writing code, please add them to a `groovy-syntax.groovy` file in this folder and create a single line comment to separate each task, using the task name, like this:
 ```groovy
 // First Task